Amazing Button Click Animation With Framer Motion's New Animation Sequences

 After doing that, we can finally add a click handler to our button, and run the animate function when the button is clicked.

-import { useAnimate } from "framer-motion";
+import { useAnimate } from "motion/react";

 function App() {